johnfilo/solace-samples-java/_docs/persistence-with-queues.md

 ```
 git clone {{ site.repository }}
-cd solace-getting-started-java
+cd solace-samples-java
 ```

 ### Building

 Building these examples is simple.
 Download and unpacked the Java API library to a known location.
-Then copy the contents of the `sol-jcsmp-VERSION/lib` directory to a `libs` sub-directory in your `solace-getting-started-java`.
+Then copy the contents of the `sol-jcsmp-VERSION/lib` directory to a `libs` sub-directory in your `solace-samples-java`.

 In the following command line replace VERSION with the Solace API version you downloaded.